timothymtorres/SS13-CC-BY-SA-Sprites/README.md

 There was also some artwork that looked like they were a reskin or derivative on *first glance* but turned out not to be.
 This tended to be the case especially with smaller objects (wirecutters, screwdriver, esword, etc.) and objects that had simple shapes to them. (square billboards, effects, etc.)  I also ignored objects that were too small or just a simple line.
 (5 pixel long cigarette, 3 pixel mustache, etc.)

-While I cannot say for certain that I managed to prune every goon sprite with 100% accuracy from tg's artwork, I am confident I removed at least +95%.
+I cannot say for certain that I managed to prune every goon sprite with 100% accuracy from tg's artwork.
 If you are unsure about something, feel free to double check.

+Upon posting this repo a few people have pointed out sprites I have missed that have been removed.
+Additionally, there has been some disagreement over a few sprites that have questionable orgins.
+Thus I have decided to segregate these sprites into their own folder (dubious) if everyone cannot agree it's an orginal art asset.

 How You Can Help
 ================